alphagov/govuk-frontend/src/components/details/README.md

 ## Guidance

-More information about when to use details can be found on [GOV.UK Design System](https://govuk-design-system-production.cloudapps.digital/components/details "Guidance on the use of Details on GOV.UK Design System").
+Find out when to use the Details component in your service in the [GOV.UK Design System](https://govuk-design-system-production.cloudapps.digital/components/details).

 ## Quick start examples